Here are a few simple tips to succeed in growing strawberries. If you don’t want to eat bland strawberries sold in supermarkets, grow your own!

 Whether you purchase your strawberry plants at the market, in horticulture stores or over the internet, you’ll have to choose from either determinate or indeterminate strawberry plants.
 What does this mean?
 Just like rose trees, the flowers of a strawberry plant will either come only once a year (determinate varieties) or twice a year (indeterminate).

 Certain strawberry plant cultivars are early and others late or tardy.
 If you pair and match them well, you’ll be harvesting from May to October.
-Aficionados of organic fruits will favor disease-resistant varieties that don’t require chemical treatments.
+Aficionados of organic fruits will favor disease-resistant varieties that don’t require chemical treatments, so that children can snap them up right from the bush!

 In your vegetable patch, best select soil that is rich in humus, and slightly acidic and sandy to set your strawberry plants up.